michellegsld/XRB_Prototyping_004_MichelleGiraldo_1/README.md

 ## Todo

-**Current Moment Goal:** Create at least 10 different walls so tomorrow morning I can get started on the player's colliders.
+**Current Moment Goal:** Cut out the holes in the walls by using each shape and accommodating for left, middle, and right.

-*10/25 1:06AM -* Currently creating the holes to cut out of the walls in order to create the "randomized" list.
-So far I have one outline.
+*10/25 2:39AM -* Currently cutting the holes out of the walls in order to create the "randomized" list.
+Created as many outlines as I could think off the top of my head.

 *10/25 1:15AM -* **IDEA Note for** *"Create Way to Spawn More Walls On Pass"* **:**
 Create a collider for the play area.
 If wall is detected in it then the wall is